itsukanov/something-awesome/README.md

 Of course, we can check logs but it will be painful:
 - we need to check logs of different services
-- we need to collect events from them into a single chain responsible for exactly our customer's request (if we work under load it can be almost impossible because of too many requests)
+- we need to collect events from them into a single chain responsible for exactly our customer's request (if we work under load it can be almost impossible because of too many events)

 Things like [Jaeger](https://www.jaegertracing.io/) can help us to simplify this process.